Find Trade Colleges

 After completing their Undergraduate Certificate, medical assisting graduates from Ross - Huntsville carry an average student debt load of $8,182.

-With a ranking of #6, Fortis College - Foley did quite well on this year’s most popular schools for allied health & medical assisting services students working on their undergraduate certificate.
-Fortis College - Foley is a small private for-profit school located in the fringe town of Foley.
+Fortis College - Foley landed the #6 spot in the 2023 rankings for the most popular undergraduate certificate allied health & medical assisting services programs.
+Fortis College - Foley is a fairly small private for-profit school located in the town of Foley.

 After completing their Undergraduate Certificate, medical assisting graduates from Fortis College - Foley carry an average student debt load of $9,238.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $58.